gautada/alpine/README.md

 - May 31, 2022 [alpine](https://alpinelinux.org/releases/) - Active version is [3.16.0](https://git.alpinelinux.org/aports/log/?h=v3.16.0)
 - September 8, 2022 [alpine](https://alpinelinux.org/releases/) - Active version is [3.16.2](https://git.alpinelinux.org/aports/log/?h=v3.16.0)

-## Container Notes
+## Notes

-### Profile
-The default profile for Alpine is the `ash` shell.
-This is configured as default using `ENV ENV="/etc/profile"` in the `Containerfile`.
-Usually to customize just add scripts `/etc/profile.d` folder

-### Version
-This the operating system container defines two version [aliases](https://linuxhandbook.com/linux-alias-command/) (`osversion` and `cversion`)
-- **Operating System(OS) Version** - `osversion` prints the release version of Alpine linux
-- **Container Version** - `cversion` prints the container's version, this is mainly for downstream containers where the primary application's version is represented.
-For instance if the contain is to provide `podman` this would return `podman --version`.
-This allows for a standard mechanism to determine the running version of the container. **This should be overloaded in downstream systems**.
-For better compatability the script `/bin/version` is provided infront of the `cversion` alias.
-This script can be called in an `exec` mode and should be called in lieu of a direct call to `cversion`.

 ### Entrypoint
 This container provides the `/entrypoint` script and sets the `ENTRYPOINT` value in the **Containerfile**.
 The `/entrypoint` script call the subsequent scripts in the `/etc/entrypoint.d` drop-in folder.
 These scripts start the container services and optionally executes the container processes.
 If not overload by CLI parameter or entrypoint script, the default process is `crond`.

+### Healthcheck
+By default this image provides a method for checking the running health of a container.
+The script `/usr/sbin/container-healthcheck` runs all subscripts in the healthcheck drop-in folder
+`/etc/container/healthcheck.d`.
+Healthchecks are generally considered to be cummulative.
+Downstream images should add more healthchecks using the `Containerfile` via `COPY hc-crond.sh /etc/container/healthcheck.d/hc-crond.sh`

+### Profile
+The default profile for Alpine is the `ash` shell.
+This is configured as default using `ENV ENV="/etc/profile"` in the `Containerfile`.
+Usually to customize just add scripts `/etc/profile.d` folder

+### Sudo
+To allow for super user access the container uses a wheel mechanism.
+This requires the default user to be part of the `wheel` group via `/usr/sbin/usermod -aG wheel $USER`.
+To enable super user access to members of the `wheel` group, a wheel defintion file (wheel-[name]) must be provided that defines a sudo access line (i.e. `%wheel         ALL = (ALL) NOPASSWD: /usr/sbin/container-backup`).
+The wheel definition file should be loaded into the wheel drop-in folder in the `Containerfile` via `COPY wheel-backup /etc/container/wheel.d/wheel-backup`.

 ### Timezone
 By default the timezone is set to US/New York a.k.a US/Eastern.
 This provides consistency across containers.
 ```
 RUN apk add --no-cache tzdata
 RUN cp -v /usr/share/zoneinfo/America/New_York /etc/localtime
 RUN echo "America/New_York" > /etc/timezone
 ```

-### User Configuration (Containerfile)
+### User
 Each downstream image should co figure their own downstream default user in the `Containerfile`
 ```
 ARG USER=postgres